-When it comes to buying car insurance, you can’t just look at saving as much money as you can.
-You need to think ahead and about the worst case scenario in which you may need coverage.
-While it’s usually a good thing to think positively, car insurance should be based on the very real financial losses that may be in store for you if you’re the victim of theft or another type of loss.
-In short, you have to protect yourself before an unforeseen mishap occurs.
-The way to do this is to look honestly at your financial situation.
-Will you be able to afford to pay for some damages and repairs if something happened to your car?
-Not having a big savings should make you consider add-on insurance products, like Collision and Comprehensive Insurance.
-While you never want to buy these at a dealership due to the price hike, adding these onto your insurance policy with the help of a trusted agent may just be the wisest insurance decision you’ll ever make.
+When it comes to buying Car Insurance, you can’t just look at saving as much money as you can.
+You need to think ahead about the worst case scenarios in which you may need coverage.
+Your Car Insurance policy should be based on the very real financial losses that may occur if you’re a victim of theft or other type of loss.
+In short, you have to protect yourself in case an unforeseen mishap occurs.
+To have peace of mind knowing that you’re covered in almost any unfortunate auto situation, consider Collision and Comprehensive Insurance.

 What Does Comprehensive Insurance Cover?

-This optional coverage covers you if your vehicle is damaged in an event not defined as a collision.
-You will be covered in the event of a fire, theft, flood, falling objects, hitting an animal, vandalism or a natural disaster.
+Comprehensive Insurance covers your vehicle if it is damaged by something other than a collision.
+This includes damage caused by fire, theft, flood, falling objects, hitting an animal, vandalism or a natural disaster.
 It does not cover the rollover of a vehicle.
-In some states, and with some programs, people with Comprehensive Insurance are covered for glass replacement, all without having to pay a deductible at all.
+In some states, people with Comprehensive Insurance are covered for glass replacement without having to pay a deductible first.

-Most often, there is a deductible amount that you must pay before Comprehensive Insurance begins to cover the remaining cost of a loss.
-Deductible amounts most often range from $250 to $1,000.
-So, let’s say a hailstorm does $7,000 worth of damage to your car and you have a $1,000 deductible.
-You’d pay $1,000 out of pocket and insurance would pay for the remaining $6,000.
+However, in most states there is a deductible amount that you must pay before Comprehensive Insurance will cover the remaining cost of a loss.
+Deductible amounts typically range from $250 to $1,000.
+Let’s say a hailstorm does $7,000 worth of damage to your car and you have a $1,000 deductible.
+You’d pay $1,000 out of pocket first.
+Then Comprehensive Insurance would pay for the remaining $6,000.

 Is Comprehensive Insurance Required?

 Most people whose cars hold very little value usually opt out of buying this type of Comprehensive Insurance.
 However, adding Comprehensive Insurance to your Auto Insurance policy may be more affordable than you think.
-If you’re unsure as to whether or not you should purchase this type of coverage, speak with an Insurance Specialist at (855) 919-4247.
+If you’re unsure as to whether or not you need this type of coverage, speak with an Insurance Specialist at (855) 919-4247.
 You may even find out that you qualify for a discount on Comprehensive Insurance if you have certain safety features on your car.